Easy RAV4 Rear Seats Guide for Cargo Space [2026]

 Key Takeaways

-• Check the owner’s manual for model-specific seat controls and limits.
+• Check your owner’s manual for model-year and trim-specific seat controls.

 Before You Fold the RAV4 Back Seats